 We expect our research and development expenditures to continue to increase in 2013 compared to 2012.
-We expect to continue development of our drug candidates tirasemtiv and CK-2127107 for the potential treatment of diseases and medical conditions associated with muscle weakness or wasting.
-As part of our strategic alliance with Amgen, we expect to continue development of our drug candidate omecamtiv mecarbil for the potential treatment of heart failure.
-We anticipate that research and development expenses in 2013 will increase compared to 2012 and will be in the range of \$43 million to \$47 million.
-Non-cash expenses such as stock-based compensation and depreciation of approximately \$2.8 million are included in our estimate of 2013 research and development expenses.
+We expect to continue development of tirasemtiv for the potential treatment of ALS and other neuromuscular disorders.
+As part of our strategic alliance with Astellas, we expect to continue the development of CK-2127107 for the potential treatment of non-neuromuscular indications associated with skeletal muscle weakness.
+As part of our strategic alliance with Amgen, we expect to continue development of omecamtiv mecarbil for the potential treatment of heart failure.
+We anticipate that research and development expenses in 2013 will increase compared to 2012 and will be in the range of \$56 million to \$59 million.
+Non-cash expenses such as stock-based compensation and depreciation of approximately \$3.0 million are included in our estimate of 2013 research and development expenses.